 The National Institute of Alcohol Abuse and Addiction states that between Thanksgiving and New Year’s Day 1,200 people will be killed and 25,000 will be injured in traffic accidents caused by alcohol.

-J. Gonzalez Law Firm wants you to play it safe and be extra careful during the holiday season.
+J. Gonzalez Injury Attorneys wants you to play it safe and be extra careful during the holiday season.